-13-14.
+11-12.
 Religious Education.
 2 hours.

 A course following the prescriptions of the Standard Leadership Training Curriculum of The International Council of Religious Education, and intended for students preparing for leadership in the Christian churches.
+Not given 1935-1936.

 Professor G. Johnson.